-- Collect data from various (new) data sources including (but not limited to): data providers with data on company level, financial product level, entity level as well as data from fund administrators, fund management companies and proprietary data sources;
+- Collect data from various (new) data sources including (but not limited to): data providers with data on company level, financial product level, entity level as well as data from fund administrators, fund management companies and proprietary data sources; and

 - Map data from various sources into a singular and robust data model for aggregation, calculation and comparability purposes; and

-- Perform various data quality checks;
+- Perform various data quality checks; and

-- Be transparent on the coverage or the availability of data you need to comply with the reporting obligations;
+- Be transparent on the coverage or the availability of data you need to comply with the reporting obligations; and

 - Have look-through data for mutual funds and ETFs available; and

 - Produce, publish and disseminate raw data, aggregated and normalized data, documents and periodic reports (e.g. the annual report of a mutual fund).
-Sometimes these documents have to be expanded with additional information.

 How to get started with the Sustainable Finance Disclosure Regulation?